FIGURE SKATING PROGRAMS

 Program Requirement: Please consult with your base coach for appropriate training program and schedule.
 This program accommodates skaters training in the discipline of freeskate pairs from the primary to international level.

-The Technical Director may, at his discretion, move a skater to a higher or lower session to provide the best training environment for all.
+The Technical Director may, at their discretion, move a skater to a higher or lower session to provide the best training environment for all.

 For related information, please refer to these resources found in our Skater Info Centre: